LordSlushii/PlateFlow/README.md

 Employeeinterface.py : A GUI made using python in which the drive thru can scan the number plate or manually take a drive thru order

-last recomendation module god pls save me.py : A module in which the user gets recomended new items or dishes based on his order history
+last recomendation module god pls save me.py : A module in which the user gets recomended new items or dishes based on his order history (sorry for the name 😭🙏)

 CSVCODE.py : A python code using which we initialize csv files and add or retreive data.
 We're using CSV as our database